 5. With both vials still attached, slowly (careful not to introduce bubbles) swirl the wilate® vial to ensure the product is fully dissolved, giving a clear or slightly opalescent, colourless or slightly yellow solution.
-Once the contents of the wilate® vial are dissolved, firmly hold both the transparent and blue parts of the Mix2VialTM.
-Unscrew the Mix2VialTM into two separate pieces with the vials still attached (Fig. 4) and discard the empty solvent vial and the blue part of the Mix2VialTM.
+Once the contents of the wilate® vial are dissolved, firmly hold both the white and blue parts of the transfer device.
+Unscrew the transfer device into two separate pieces with the vials still attached (Fig. 4) and discard the empty solvent vial and the blue part of the transfer device.